What is FCFE (Free Cash Flow to Equity)?

 We note that in Box Inc, the main cause for Negative FCFE is Net Losses.

-How dividends is different from Free Cash Flow to Equity
+Free Cash Flow to Equity vs Dividends

 Dividends

-- Dividends depend on the dividends payout ratio, and mature/stable companies do try to follow a stable dividend policy.
+- Dividends depend on the dividends payout ratio, and mature/stable companies try to follow a stable dividend policy.

 Free Cash Flow to Equity

-- Free Cash Flow to Equity is, therefore, “Potential Dividends” (leftover after all the stakeholder’s have been taken care of)
+- Free Cash Flow to Equity is, therefore, "Potential Dividends" (leftover after all the stakeholders have been taken care of)